samushi/laraplaceholder/README.md

 ## About
 This application is primarily designed to simplify the work of creating dummy images during projects.

+## Build with
+This application has been builed with NuxtJS (VueJS), TailwindCSS and Typescript

 ## Build Setup

 ```bash